ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 ```
 ![inspectctree](../../assets/images/software/getpapers/getpapers-inspectctree.png)

-This is the [ctree](../ctree/README.md)-structure, which is the main data structure of the ContentMine pipeline, and any further operations are going to be centered around the ctree.
+This is the [CProject](../cproject/README.md)-structure, which is the main data structure of the ContentMine pipeline, and any further operations are going to be centered around the CProject.

 ### Complex queries for EuropePMC

 Queries are directed to the [Europe PMC API](http://europepmc.org/RestfulWebService).
-In their simplest form, they can be free text, like this one we executed before (`getpapers -q 'ursus maritimus' -o ursus -x`).
+In their simplest form, they can be free text, like the one we executed before (`getpapers -q 'ursus maritimus' -o ursus -x`).

 Using the EuropePMC webservice's query language we can construct much more detailed queries.
 A selection of the most commonly useful search fields is explained [here](getpapers-eupmc-queries.md), and a complete documentation of possible queries is in Appendix I of the [EuropePMC reference PDF](http://europepmc.org/docs/EBI_Europe_PMC_Web_Service_Reference.pdf).

 For example we can restrict our search to only papers that mention 'ursus maritimus' in the abstract.
-The query is the same that would be entered in the search field on the Europe PMC website.

 ```bash
 getpapers -q ABSTRACT:ursus maritimus -o ursus -n getpapers -q ABSTRACT:'ursus maritimus' -o ursus -n
 ```
 ![complex1](../../assets/images/software/getpapers/getpapers-complex1.png)

 Please compare again the different result numbers without and with `''`.

 We can use the logical operations `AND` and `OR`, and can group operations using brackets.
 Please note that in the shell we have to encapsulate the query with `'` when we use brackets and use double quotations for inner groupings.